Skip to Main Content

 Hip flexibility decreases by 6 degrees every decade in men and 7 degrees in women.

-New research shows that adding one small adjustment, a posterior pelvic tilt, can radically improve hip flexibility, reduce back strain, and help protect your balance and spine as you age.
+Adding one small adjustment, a posterior pelvic tilt, to a standard hip flexor stretch can radically improve hip flexibility, reduce back strain, and help protect your balance and spine as you age.

 This isn’t just a better stretch.
 It’s a biomechanical upgrade.
-Tight hip flexors from sitting, stress, or old injuries don’t just mess with your mobility.
-They quietly pull your pelvis forward, stress your spine, and increase your fall risk over time.
+Tight hip flexors from sitting, stress, or old injuries mess with your moh-bil-i-tee]nounThe ability to move freely and easily through a full range of motion.Learn More, pull your pelvis forward, stressing your spine, and increase your fall risk over time.

 Why Hip Mobility Matters